codeoverflow-org/nodecg-io-docs/docs/samples/artnet.md

 ### Configure the Art-Net sample bundle

-1. In NodeCG, create a new Art-Net service instance using the left upper menu.
+1. In NodeCG, create a new Art-Net service instance.
-2. Enter the needed option.
+2. Enter the host to witch the service should broadcast:

-    The created instance should be automatically selected, if not select it in the upper left dropdown.
-Enter your universe in monaco (the text-editor on the right) in this format:

     **Host**